First Car to Learn to Drive a Stick Shift

 First USA Startup Car Company Since Saturn – Kia Motors America

-After a brief stint running the Fremont Hemp Co. in Seattle, I returned to automotive corporate to join the start up car company Kia.
+After a brief stint co-running the Fremont Hemp Co. in Seattle, I returned to automotive corporate to join the start up car company Kia.
 But this time as the client.
 My marketing department seat was always cold as I ventured off to learn everything I could at such a small company: advertising, product, distribution, dealer points, parts and sales.
 I joined in 1996 less than two years after their first dealer was installed in 1994.
 We had 136 west coast dealers at the time.
 I left following the completion of Kia’s nationwide expansion to over 500 dealers but not before pitching the environmentally conscious hemp Sportage interior.
 The concept went no where.

 First at BMW Driving School

 This took place at El Toro airforce base in Southern California.
 If I may say, I took top autocross time of the day by like 0.2 seconds over a guy who was none too happy.
 My prize?
 A little orange traffic cone with a BMW sticker on it.
 I used to hang it from a string in the garage to tell me when to stop before hitting the wall.
-It got sucker punch by every friend who stepped foot in my empty garage.
-I held on to it for as long as I could but when the sticker fell off, it had lost its meaning.
+It got sucker punched by every friend who stepped foot in my empty garage.
+I held on to it for as long as I could but when the sticker fell off, it had lost its appeal.

 RPA – The Honda and Acura Advertising Agency

 It was time to get on board the internet train and join RPA as the Honda Interactive Network guy.
-This meant overhauling an internal and external facing dealer network that helped sell cars in the dealer showrooms.
-The position had me entwined with some great tech work and cool clients as I witnessed the launch of Honda’s newest sportcar, the S2000.
+This meant overhauling an internal and external facing dealer network that helped sell cars in dealer showrooms.
+The position had me entwined with some great tech work and cool clients as I witnessed the launch of Honda’s newest sports car, the S2000.
 I have a collection of proofs and the S2000 hard cover brochure still wrapped in plastic stored in… you guessed it, my basement.

 eVox Images